LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/Developing/toolbelt.md

 ### Secret Storage Client:

 Storage Client that is able to read & update secret values.
-The following methods exist.
+The following methods exist:

 **SecretClient.readSecret**